einashaddad/dogs/README.md

 Development plan:

-* Add a column in DB whether or not seen
+* Add a users table with column in DB whether or not seen
 * Add an api to set personal preferances on age/breed/gender
-* Send a weekly digest on all dogs you would potentially like ** only send dogs that use would like and has not seen ** link through our api then forward to the actual dog to know if they've seen
+* Link through our api then forward to the actual dog to know if they've seen
+* Mutex lock on two people trying to adopt same dog
+* Send weekly digest of dogs you haven't seen